odrotbohm/spring-restbucks/readme.md

 ## Observability

-The project uses [Moduliths'](http://moduliths.org) observability features to inspect the runtime interaction between the logical modules of RESTBucks.
+The project uses [Spring Moduliths'](https://github.com/spring-projects-experimental/spring-modulith) observability features to inspect the runtime interaction between the logical modules of RESTBucks.
 To use and see this, run the application with the `observability` Maven profile enabled:

 ```